caratrb/bundler/doc/README.md

-# Docs: Contributing and developing Bundler
+# Docs: Contributing and developing Carat

-_If you're looking for documentation on how to use Bundler: visit [bundler.io](http://bundler.io/), or run `bundle help` from the command line.
-You may also be interested in [troubleshooting common issues](TROUBLESHOOTING.md) found when using Bundler._
+_If you're looking for documentation on how to use Carat: visit [carat.io](http://carat.io/), or run `carat help` from the command line.
+You may also be interested in [troubleshooting common issues](TROUBLESHOOTING.md) found when using Carat._

-Bundler welcomes contributions from *everyone*.
-While contributing, please follow the project [code of conduct](http://bundler.io/conduct.html), so that everyone can be included.
+Carat welcomes contributions from *everyone*.
+While contributing, please follow the project [code of conduct](http://carat.io/conduct.html), so that everyone can be included.

-If you'd like to help make Bundler better, you totally rock!
-Thanks for helping us make Bundler better.
+If you'd like to help make Carat better, you totally rock!
+Thanks for helping us make Carat better.

 ## Contributing